 1970s inspired tribal statements make up the hottest accessories trends of 2015.
 Check out our F/W 2015 Accessories Trend Report.
-Buyers will find all the MAGIC brands that have the best handbags, jewelry and small leather goods that fit into the fashion trends consumers want to buy!
+Buyers will find some of the most on-trend MAGIC brands that carry handbags, jewelry and small leather goods consumers are searching for.

 For the Fall/Winter 2015 season, Women's Contemporary buyers shopped three trends across ENK and WWDMAGIC White shows.
 We named them "Nomadic Eloquence," "Modern Lines" and "Petals of Romance."Learn about them now!

 playground is the destination for children's contemporary apparel and accessoires happening February 17-19th at MAGIC.
 Discover an elevated selection of over 80 new to established brands across the childrens contemporary market all located in Room N109 in the Las Vegas Convention Center (LVCC)

 Night on the town?
 Casual Sunday Brunch?
 Power Meeting?
 Our Emerging Designers have all of your fashion needs covered.
 Nine new designers will be on the floor but preview some of them here.
 Check out the looks and get inspired.
 Want more?
 You'll find their contemporary pieces at the Emerging Designer Showcase at WWDMAGIC – Las Vegas Convention Center, North Hall, Booth 60000.
 Can't wait to see you there!

 Make the most of your time on the show floor - click through WWDMAGIC WHITE digital look book and decide who you want to see before you get to Las Vegas.
 Discover brands across all categories such as Special Occasion, Women’s Sportswear and Dresses, Contemporary, Accessories, and Yoga/Activewear.
 Visit them at their booths and see them walk the runway daily at 2:00PM at the LVCC, North Hall.